Logo

 For example, regardless of how much the TVM calculations say a sum is worth today versus after a period of time, you might want a loan with a low monthly payment because you know your rent is about to increase.
 Or, you might be okay with a high monthly payment because you know it will lead to paying off the loan sooner and paying less interest overall.

-However, it can still be helpful to think about how access to cash is valuable.
-And how, in general, the money you have today could be worth more than the money you might have in the future.
+However, it can still be helpful to think about how access to cash is valuable, and how the money you have today could be worth more than the money you might have in the future.

 The TVM doesn’t directly affect your personal loan, but it can be a factor in deciding between different loan options.
 Consider whether you’d like to have more money today or pay off the loan sooner and save on interest.